SmartMeshFoundation/Photon/docs/PFSinstallation.md

-# PFS(SmartRaiden Path Finding Service)
+# PFS(Photon Path Finding Service)
-PFS will be a smartraiden supporting function server written in go.
+PFS will be a Photon supporting function server written in go.

 # Installing PFS

- * A cluster of individual components, dealing with different aspects of the SmartRaiden protocol.
+ * A cluster of individual components, dealing with different aspects of the Photon protocol.

 ## Requirements
  - Go 1.8+